allenai/scispacy/README.md

 #### Setting up a virtual environment

 [Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for scispaCy.
-If you already have a Python 3.6 or 3.7 environment you want to use, you can skip to the 'installing via pip' section.
+If you already have a Python environment you want to use, you can skip to the 'installing via pip' section.

 1. [Follow the installation instructions for Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda#regular-installation).

-2. Create a Conda environment called "scispacy" with Python 3.6:
+2. Create a Conda environment called "scispacy" with python 3.9 (any version >= 3.6 should work):

     ```bash
-    conda create -n scispacy python=3.6
+    conda create -n scispacy python=3.9
     ```

 3. Activate the Conda environment.
 You will need to activate the Conda environment in each terminal in which you want to use scispaCy.